GenerativeMolMachines/siRNA/README.md

 - Advanced prediction of siRNA efficacy and specificity.
 - Utilization of chemically aware descriptors for siRNA design.
 - Application of ML techniques to enhance the accuracy of predictions.
+- The method works with any gene as long as its nucleotide sequence is known.

 ## Project Structure